davisvarkey/stock_price_prediction/README.md

  `2016-07-01,17924.240234,18002.380859,17916.910156,17949.369141,82160000,17949.369141`

 These two datasets needs to be combined by using date column to make one single dataset to be used for training the model.
-Stock market opening price is used as label while News of previoud day is used as features.
+Stock market opening price is used as label while News of previous day is used as features to train the model.
+Once the model is trained, News of a particular day can be fed into the model to predict the stock market opening price.
+This is illustrated in the diagram below

 ![basic](resources/textmining.png)